abdullahsweesi11/repo-seek/README.md

 This tool will provide a CLI interface for interacting with the Github API ecosystem (which means that different API endpoints might be used for different inputs).

+Important: the limits imposed by the GitHub API will need to be imposed by this service.
+Therefore: (list all restrictions at some point)

 To make this project worthwhile, it must extend the functionalities that Github already provides (in its website's search bar):
 - Exporting to different output